Carreau/one-extra-fact/README.md

    1. How can two different variables have the same name? (variable scope)
    1. Why did parallelizing my work make it slower?
 (I/O-bound computation)
    1. Why can't I install this software/log in to this computer? (permissions)
+1. What *won't* be covered?
+   1. Serving data: it would be cool to show learners how to build data services, but all we can do in a short lesson is show them how to create security holes.
+   1. Writing classes: we want to encourage a mostly-functional style of programming, and there isn't time to cover both higher-order functions and writing classes.
+   1. LaTeX: [Markdown][markdown] plus [Pelican][pelican] are much simpler, and let us teach the same concepts (compiled, reproducible documents).
+      - We use [Pelican][pelican] rather than [Jekyll][jekyll] because it's Python-based (we can build into `./docs` for publication).
+      - And because it parallels the R course using [R Markdown][r-markdown].
+   1. Conditionals and functions in the shell: learners will use Python for anything that complex.
+   1. Docker: too advanced for the intended audience.
+   1. GIS: not universally applicable.
+   1. Image processing: ditto.
+   1. Non-relational databases: there (still) isn't a clear leader, and relational databases allow us to introduce the key concepts.
+   1. Interactive web pages (except the interactivity provided by Altair): there isn't time to teach JavaScript.
+   1. Numerical or statistical methods: lots of high-quality courses already cover these topics.
+   1. High-performance computing: high throughput is more widely useful.

 Please click on the diagram below for a visualization of how learners' questions and our answers feed into lessons and topics in this course.